 Heart attack action plan

 Learning the warning signs and following an action plan gives you the best chance of surviving your heart attack.
-You can download a free heart attack action (available in 17 ).
+You can download a free heart attack action plan (available in 17 languages).

 Diagnosis of a heart attack